 Discussion supported by Peer Inquiry Observation Protocol, (PIOP)

-Instruments that have been previously used to measure GTA teaching practices:
+Instruments that have been previously used to measure TA teaching practices:

 Instruments that have been previously used to measure undergraduate student outcomes: